-There's a lot you can do to be sure community leaders and potential investors are aware of and excited about what programs in your region are doing and how it's impacting their communities - or about the prospect of creating a new program that can produce similar results.
-Executive Summaries are very useful tools for doing this.13 Although they are often thought of as abbreviated forms of longer documents, they don't have to be - and in this case two or three pages are likely to be the most effective.
-Recommend that programs create these, and that they focus on the message points identified earlier to explain how investments in their program are making a difference, or will do so in the future.
-In programs that are currently operational, suggest that they supplement these with Quarterly Progress Reports.
+There's a lot you can do to be sure potential investors are aware of and excited about what your program is doing, or what can happen as a result of creating one, and how it does or can impact your community.
+Executive Summaries are very useful tools for doing this.
+Although they are often thought of as abbreviated forms of longer documents, they don't have to be - and in this case two or three pages are likely to be the most effective.
+If you don't already have one, create it!
+Focus on the message points identified earlier to explain how investments in your program are making a difference, or will do so in the future.
+If your program is currently operational, supplement this Summary with Quarterly Progress Reports.

 It's essential that current and potential funders and community members are kept informed, excited and committed.
-The relationships you build with community leaders throughout your region are likely to prove invaluable in opening doors that will make speaking engagements, local television and radio appearances, editorial board meetings and ongoing newspaper coverage possible.
-Doing this will put afterschool programs in the spotlight - a place where they must be if you're to create the level of support they'll need to achieve their financial goals.
-Take the lead, and others will follow.
+The relationships you build are likely to prove invaluable in opening doors that will make speaking engagements, local television and radio appearances, editorial board meetings and ongoing newspaper coverage possible.
+Doing this will put your program in the spotlight - a place where it must be if you're to create the level of support you'll need to achieve your financial goals.
+Take the lead, and others will follow!